mgechev/angularjs-in-patterns/README.md

 });
 ```
 The example above defines new service called `foo`.
 In the `config` callback is called the method `$provide.decorator` with first argument `"foo"`, which is the name of the service, we want to decorate and second argument factory function, which implements the actual decoration. `$delegate` keeps reference to the original service `foo`.
 Using the dependency injection mechanism of AngularJS, reference to this local dependency is passed as first argument.
 We decorate the service by overriding its method `bar`.
 We extend `bar` by invoking one more `console.log statement` - `console.log('Decorated');` and after that call the original `bar` method into appropriate context.

+Using this pattern is especially useful when we need to modify the functionality of third party services.

 ### Facade